• Skip to primary navigation

 • I've included an optional lemon dill dressing recipe for you to enjoy with these air fried carrots that takes the taste to the next level!

-• This recipe uses very little oil, is low in calories, and tastes amazing!
+• This recipe uses very little oil, is low in calories, healthy, and tastes amazing!

 • Because these carrots are so fast and easy to make they are perfect for meal prep or those busy weeknight meals